Announcing the Moonwalk Pen

 Thanks for visiting my site.
 Feel free to look around for pen and ink storage options to meet your specific needs.
 If you don’t see what you are looking for, please contact me because I frequently have boxes on hand, or can find them, that I have not posted here.

 I enjoy finding interesting used cigar boxes (and other types of boxes as well) and converting them to storage containers for fountain pens and bottles of ink.
-To date, I have re-purposed over 200 boxes and distributed them around the world to my fellow fountain pen lovers.
-Boxes by BamaPen are spread from Perth, Australia, across the USA, Mexico, and Canada, and all the way to the UK, Spain, and Slovenia.
+To date, I have re-purposed over 600 boxes and distributed them around the world to my fellow fountain pen lovers.
+Boxes by BamaPen are spread from Australia, and New Zealand, to India, Thailand, Hong Kong, Singapore, Indonesia, Malaysia, the Philippines, Japan, Korea, across the USA, Mexico, and Canada, to Ireland, the UK, the Netherlands, Belgium, France, Switzerland, Spain, Norway, Denmark, Sweden, Finland, Israel, Belarus, and Slovenia.

 Some boxes offered here are finished and ready to ship, while others can be customized or personalized to your specific tastes.